-So excited that book series “Shark Expedition” with Jeff Rotman and Capstone Press is coming out soon:
+So excited that book series “Shark Expedition” with Jeff Rotman is here:

 “Searching for Great White Sharks: A Shark Photographer’s Quest for Mr. Big”